Learn to Facilitate MBCT

 Description & Prerequisites

-The purpose of the MBCT Facilitation Certificate is to provide learners with a level of training to enable them to offer this modality to the public.
-It is expected that those taking this program will have a professional clinical designation or obtain explicit prior approval from The Centre.
+The purpose of the Mindfulness-Based Cognitive Therapy (MBCT) Facilitation Certificate is to provide learners with a level of training to enable them to offer this modality to the public.

 This is an attendance-based program and does not assess competency.
 Completing this certificate program allows trainees to move on to the Advanced Facilitation Certification, a competency-based program.

 All participants pursuing the certificate program must:

-- Hold a professional clinical designation or obtain explicit prior approval from The Centre (see the How To Apply section below)
+- Hold a professional clinical designation or obtain prior approval

 - Have a daily mindfulness practice